PROFILE - Grade 11

 Based on the text, name three factors that are the reasons for the decentralization of public administration.

-The problem of centralization and decentralization of public administration and legislative power in different states and societies manifests itself in different ways, depending on the circumstances, the needs of the people and the state.
-Depending on the circumstances, this problem appears in some states as federalization, in others - as autonomization, in others - as simple local decentralization and a reasonable division of competences between central and local executive and legislative bodies.
-In some places, decentralization is forced by the question of the heterogeneous composition of the population, in other cases - too large a territory, in the third - the cultural or economic maturity or immaturity of certain areas.
-On the European continent, a very common argument in favor of decentralization is historical traditions and vestiges of the past in public administration, conditioned by how states were formed or expanded at the expense of different provinces and new territories.
+The problem of centralization and decentralization of state administration and legislative power in different states and societies manifests itself in different ways, depending on the circumstances, the needs of the people and the state.
+Depending on the circumstances, this problem appears in some states as federalization, in others as autonomization, in others as simple local decentralization and an expedient division of competencies between central and local executive and legislatures.
+In some places decentralization is forced by the question of the heterogeneous composition of the population, in other cases by too large a territory, in still others by the cultural or economic maturity or immaturity of certain areas.
+On the European continent, a very frequent argument in favor of decentralization is historical traditions and remnants of the past in public administration, due to how states were formed or expanded at the expense of different provinces and new territories.

-Democracy in its theory and political practice proceeds not from collectivist consciousness, but from the consciousness of the individuality of an individual person, and considers the human being as primary and basic, and the state, which is made up of individuals, as secondary.
-Strong centralization is the first and basic condition of every dictatorship; democracy, on the other hand, draws its greatest strength from the free conviction of citizens in their belonging to the state and the people.
+Democracy in its theory and political practice proceeds not from the collectivist consciousness, but from the consciousness of the individuality of the individual, and considers the human being as primary and basic, and the state, which is made up of individuals, as secondary.
+Rigid centralization is the first and basic condition of every dictatorship; democracy, on the other hand, draws its greatest strength from the free conviction of citizens that they belong to the state and people's whole.

-However, no state, including a democratic one, will embark on widespread decentralization if it is threatened by separatist movements and aspirations.
+However, no state, including a democratic one, will embark on the implementation of broad decentralization if it is threatened by separatist movements and aspirations.
 If it is under the threat of losing part of its territory as a result of voluntary decentralization in favor of the separatists, then no one in the world will force it to voluntary decentralization.
-If decentralizing movements arise only from rivalry and personal ambition, from the desire for power or the establishment of party rule, then a great sin and crime against their own state and people is being committed.
+If decentralization movements arise only from rivalry and personal ambition, from the desire for power or the establishment of party rule, then a great sin and a crime against own state and people.

 (According to E. Benes)

-Using the content of the text, name three characteristics of democracy that the author highlights.
+Using the content of the text, name three characteristic features of democracy that the author highlights.

-The problem of centralization and decentralization of public administration and legislative power in different states and societies manifests itself in different ways, depending on the circumstances, the needs of the people and the state.
-Depending on the circumstances, this problem appears in some states as federalization, in others - as autonomization, in others - as simple local decentralization and a reasonable division of competences between central and local executive and legislative bodies.
-In some places, decentralization is forced by the question of the heterogeneous composition of the population, in other cases - too large a territory, in the third - the cultural or economic maturity or immaturity of certain areas.
-On the European continent, a very common argument in favor of decentralization is historical traditions and vestiges of the past in public administration, conditioned by how states were formed or expanded at the expense of different provinces and new territories.
+The problem of centralization and decentralization of state administration and legislative power in different states and societies manifests itself in different ways, depending on the circumstances, the needs of the people and the state.
+Depending on the circumstances, this problem appears in some states as federalization, in others as autonomy, in others as simple local decentralization and an expedient division of competencies between central and local executive and legislative bodies.
+In some places decentralization is forced by the question of the heterogeneous composition of the population, in other cases by too large a territory, in still others by the cultural or economic maturity or immaturity of certain areas.
+On the European continent, a very common argument in favor of decentralization is historical traditions and remnants of the past in public administration, due to the way states were formed or expanded at the expense of different provinces and new territories.

-Democracy in its theory and political practice proceeds not from collectivist consciousness, but from the consciousness of the individuality of an individual person, and considers the human being as primary and basic, and the state, which is made up of individuals, as secondary.
-Strong centralization is the first and basic condition of every dictatorship; democracy, on the other hand, draws its greatest strength from the free conviction of citizens in their belonging to the state and the people.
+Democracy in its theory and political practice proceeds not from the collectivist consciousness, but from the consciousness of the individuality of the individual, and considers the human being as primary and basic, and the state, which is made up of individuals, as secondary.
+Rigid centralization is the first and basic condition of every dictatorship; democracy, on the other hand, draws its greatest strength from the free conviction of citizens that they belong to the state and people's whole.

-However, no state, including a democratic one, will embark on widespread decentralization if it is threatened by separatist movements and aspirations.
+However, no state, including a democratic one, will embark on the implementation of broad decentralization if it is threatened by separatist movements and aspirations.
 If it is under the threat of losing part of its territory as a result of voluntary decentralization in favor of the separatists, then no one in the world will force it to voluntary decentralization.
-If decentralizing movements arise only from rivalry and personal ambition, from the desire for power or the establishment of party rule, then a great sin and crime against their own state and people is being committed.
+If decentralization movements arise only because of rivalry and personal ambitions, from the desire for power or the establishment of party rule, then a great sin and crime is committed against one's own state and people.

 (According to E. Benes)

-The problem of centralization and decentralization of public administration and legislative power in different states and societies manifests itself in different ways, depending on the circumstances, the needs of the people and the state.
-Depending on the circumstances, this problem appears in some states as federalization, in others - as autonomization, in others - as simple local decentralization and a reasonable division of competences between central and local executive and legislative bodies.
-In some places, decentralization is forced by the question of the heterogeneous composition of the population, in other cases - too large a territory, in the third - the cultural or economic maturity or immaturity of certain areas.
-On the European continent, a very common argument in favor of decentralization is historical traditions and vestiges of the past in public administration, conditioned by how states were formed or expanded at the expense of different provinces and new territories.
+The problem of centralization and decentralization of state administration and legislative power in different states and societies manifests itself in different ways, depending on the circumstances, the needs of the people and the state.
+Depending on the circumstances, this problem appears in some states as federalization, in others as autonomy, in others as simple local decentralization and an expedient division of competencies between central and local executive and legislative bodies.
+In some places decentralization is forced by the question of the heterogeneous composition of the population, in other cases by too large a territory, in still others by the cultural or economic maturity or immaturity of certain areas.
+On the European continent, a very common argument in favor of decentralization is historical traditions and remnants of the past in public administration, due to the way states were formed or expanded at the expense of different provinces and new territories.

-Democracy in its theory and political practice proceeds not from collectivist consciousness, but from the consciousness of the individuality of an individual person, and considers the human being as primary and basic, and the state, which is made up of individuals, as secondary.
-Strong centralization is the first and basic condition of every dictatorship; democracy, on the other hand, draws its greatest strength from the free conviction of citizens in their belonging to the state and the people.
+Democracy in its theory and political practice proceeds not from the collectivist consciousness, but from the consciousness of the individuality of the individual, and considers the human being as primary and basic, and the state, which is made up of individuals, as secondary.
+Rigid centralization is the first and basic condition of every dictatorship; democracy, on the other hand, draws its greatest strength from the free conviction of citizens that they belong to the state and people's whole.

-However, no state, including a democratic one, will embark on widespread decentralization if it is threatened by separatist movements and aspirations.
+However, no state, including a democratic one, will embark on the implementation of broad decentralization if it is threatened by separatist movements and aspirations.
 If it is under the threat of losing part of its territory as a result of voluntary decentralization in favor of the separatists, then no one in the world will force it to voluntary decentralization.
-If decentralizing movements arise only from rivalry and personal ambition, from the desire for power or the establishment of party rule, then a great sin and crime against their own state and people is being committed.
+If decentralization movements arise only because of rivalry and personal ambitions, from the desire for power or the establishment of party rule, then a great sin and crime is committed against one's own state and people.

-The problem of centralization and decentralization of public administration and legislative power in different states and societies manifests itself in different ways, depending on the circumstances, the needs of the people and the state.
-Depending on the circumstances, this problem appears in some states as federalization, in others - as autonomization, in others - as simple local decentralization and a reasonable division of competences between central and local executive and legislative bodies.
-In some places, decentralization is forced by the question of the heterogeneous composition of the population, in other cases - too large a territory, in the third - the cultural or economic maturity or immaturity of certain areas.
-On the European continent, a very common argument in favor of decentralization is historical traditions and vestiges of the past in public administration, conditioned by how states were formed or expanded at the expense of different provinces and new territories.
+The problem of centralization and decentralization of state administration and legislative power in different states and societies manifests itself in different ways, depending on the circumstances, the needs of the people and the state.
+Depending on the circumstances, this problem appears in some states as federalization, in others as autonomy, in others as simple local decentralization and an expedient division of competencies between central and local executive and legislative bodies.
+In some places decentralization is forced by the question of the heterogeneous composition of the population, in other cases by too large a territory, in still others by the cultural or economic maturity or immaturity of certain areas.
+On the European continent, a very common argument in favor of decentralization is historical traditions and remnants of the past in public administration, due to the way states were formed or expanded at the expense of different provinces and new territories.

-Democracy in its theory and political practice proceeds not from collectivist consciousness, but from the consciousness of the individuality of an individual person, and considers the human being as primary and basic, and the state, which is made up of individuals, as secondary.
-Strong centralization is the first and basic condition of every dictatorship; democracy, on the other hand, draws its greatest strength from the free conviction of citizens in their belonging to the state and the people.
+Democracy in its theory and political practice proceeds not from the collectivist consciousness, but from the consciousness of the individuality of the individual, and considers the human being as primary and basic, and the state, which is made up of individuals, as secondary.
+Rigid centralization is the first and basic condition of every dictatorship; democracy, on the other hand, draws its greatest strength from the free conviction of citizens that they belong to the state and people's whole.

-However, no state, including a democratic one, will embark on widespread decentralization if it is threatened by separatist movements and aspirations.
+However, no state, including a democratic one, will embark on the implementation of broad decentralization if it is threatened by separatist movements and aspirations.
 If it is under the threat of losing part of its territory as a result of voluntary decentralization in favor of the separatists, then no one in the world will force it to voluntary decentralization.
-If decentralizing movements arise only from rivalry and personal ambition, from the desire for power or the establishment of party rule, then a great sin and crime against their own state and people is being committed.
+If decentralization movements arise only because of rivalry and personal ambitions, from the desire for power or the establishment of party rule, then a great sin and crime is committed against one's own state and people.

 (According to E. Benes)

-The author writes that decentralization movements can lead to the commission of a great sin and crime against their own state and people.
-Relying on the text and social science knowledge, give two arguments in support of the author's position.
+The author writes that decentralization movements can lead to committing a great sin and crime against one's own state and people.
+Based on the text and social science knowledge, give two arguments in support of the author's position.

-The problem of centralization and decentralization of public administration and legislative power in different states and societies manifests itself in different ways, depending on the circumstances, the needs of the people and the state.
-Depending on the circumstances, this problem appears in some states as federalization, in others - as autonomization, in others - as simple local decentralization and a reasonable division of competences between central and local executive and legislative bodies.
-In some places, decentralization is forced by the question of the heterogeneous composition of the population, in other cases - too large a territory, in the third - the cultural or economic maturity or immaturity of certain areas.
-On the European continent, a very common argument in favor of decentralization is historical traditions and vestiges of the past in public administration, conditioned by how states were formed or expanded at the expense of different provinces and new territories.
+The problem of centralization and decentralization of state administration and legislative power in different states and societies manifests itself in different ways, depending on the circumstances, the needs of the people and the state.
+Depending on the circumstances, this problem appears in some states as federalization, in others as autonomy, in others as simple local decentralization and an expedient division of competencies between central and local executive and legislative bodies.
+In some places decentralization is forced by the question of the heterogeneous composition of the population, in other cases by too large a territory, in still others by the cultural or economic maturity or immaturity of certain areas.
+On the European continent, a very common argument in favor of decentralization is historical traditions and remnants of the past in public administration, due to the way states were formed or expanded at the expense of different provinces and new territories.

-Democracy in its theory and political practice proceeds not from collectivist consciousness, but from the consciousness of the individuality of an individual person, and considers the human being as primary and basic, and the state, which is made up of individuals, as secondary.
-Strong centralization is the first and basic condition of every dictatorship; democracy, on the other hand, draws its greatest strength from the free conviction of citizens in their belonging to the state and the people.
+Democracy in its theory and political practice proceeds not from the collectivist consciousness, but from the consciousness of the individuality of the individual, and considers the human being as primary and basic, and the state, which is made up of individuals, as secondary.
+Rigid centralization is the first and basic condition of every dictatorship; democracy, on the other hand, draws its greatest strength from the free conviction of citizens that they belong to the state and people's whole.

-However, no state, including a democratic one, will embark on widespread decentralization if it is threatened by separatist movements and aspirations.
+However, no state, including a democratic one, will embark on the implementation of broad decentralization if it is threatened by separatist movements and aspirations.
 If it is under the threat of losing part of its territory as a result of voluntary decentralization in favor of the separatists, then no one in the world will force it to voluntary decentralization.
-If decentralizing movements arise only from rivalry and personal ambition, from the desire for power or the establishment of party rule, then a great sin and crime against their own state and people is being committed.
+If decentralization movements arise only because of rivalry and personal ambitions, from the desire for power or the establishment of party rule, then a great sin and crime is committed against one's own state and people.

-The society of most countries is divided not only into classes, but also into ethnic groups.
-Ethnic groups are large groups of people connected by a common origin (biological component), language, customs, traditions, beliefs, perception of the world (social component).
+The society of most countries is divided not only into classes, but also into ethnic groups. ethnic groups - large groups people connected by a common origin (biological component), language, customs, traditions, beliefs, perception of the world (social component).

-The roots of modern ethnic groups go back centuries, in the tribal system.
-The first ethnic group was a clan, an association of blood relatives living together.
-He performed both the function of a family and a production function.
+The roots of modern ethnic groups go deep into the centuries, into the tribal system.
+The first ethnos was a clan, an association of blood relatives who settled together.
+He performed both the function of the family and the production function.

-Then, along with the clan, another ethnos appears - the tribe.
-The tribe unites several clans, uniform in origin (fraternal), but already separated from each other and settled in the neighborhood.
-The tribe is still based on consanguinity, but it no longer performs economic functions.
-Its main task is to protect the territory of the tribe, regulate relations with other tribes.
-Thus, society took the first step towards separating ethnic ties from family and clan ties.
-Ethnic ties were even more distant from family ties after the emergence of a coupled family.
+Then, along with the genus, another ethnic group appears - the tribe.
+The tribe unites several clans, common in origin (fraternal), but already separated from each other and settled in the neighborhood.
+The tribe is still based on blood relations, but it no longer performs economic functions.
+His the main task- protection of the territory of the tribe, regulation of relations with other tribes.
+Thus, society took the first step towards separating ethnic ties from family, tribal.
+Even more ethnic ties moved away from family ties after the emergence of a paired family.

-The next in history is a more complex type of ethnic group - nationality, or nationality, and in recent years it is this group that has been called ethnos.
-There are two versions of the origin of nationalities.
-Some scholars believe that a nationality is simply an expanded tribe or an amalgamation of several related tribes, others that it is united not so much by consanguinity, but by territorial, neighborly ties.
-The truth is rather closer to the second point of view: many nationalities are known that were formed not only from unrelated tribes (Bulgarians, Hungarians), but even from tribes of different races (Italians).
-The Russian nationality united not only the Slavic tribes, but also several non-Slavic tribes of the north and north-east of the European part of Russia.
+The next in history a more complex type of ethnic group arises - nationality, or nationality, and in last years This group is called an ethnic group.
+There are two versions of the origin of the peoples.
+Some scholars believe that a nationality is simply an overgrown tribe or an association of several related tribes, others that it is united not so much by consanguinity as by territorial, neighborly ties.
+The truth is rather closer to the second point of view: there are many nationalities that were formed not only from unrelated tribes (Bulgarians, Hungarians), but even from tribes of different races (Italians).
+The Russian nationality united not only the Slavic tribes, but also several non-Slavic tribes of the north and northeast of the European part of Russia.

 The formation of nationalities is a long process that ended in the Middle Ages.
-The signs of a nationality are a common language, territory, culture and economic ties.
+Signs of nationality - a common language, territory, culture and economic ties.

-In most countries, the nationality has absorbed and dissolved tribal and tribal ties and differences - although, as I just said, there are still many nationalities that have retained the tribal structure.
+In most countries, the nationality has absorbed and dissolved tribal and tribal ties and differences - although, as I just said, there are still quite a few nationalities that have retained the tribal structure.

-Of course, the modern nationality (nationality, ethnos) is significantly different from the medieval.
-First, it merges into a broader ethnic community - the nation.
-Nationality acquires a number of characteristics characteristic of the entire nation.
-So, the Breton people in France have two native languages - Breton and French (the latter is at the same time the language of the nation).
-Catalans also have two native languages - Catalan and Spanish.
+Of course, modern nationality (nationality, ethnos) is significantly different from the medieval one.
+First, it merges into a wider ethnic community- a nation.
+Nationality acquires a number of features characteristic of the entire nation.
+So, the Breton people in France have two native languages - Breton and French (the latter is also the language of the nation).
+The Catalans also have two native languages - Catalan and Spanish.

-Secondly, the nation occupies a more extensive territory than each of the nationalities that have merged into it.
+Secondly, the nation occupies a larger territory than each of the nationalities that have merged into it.
 Therefore, the resettlement of representatives of one or another nationality outside the indigenous territory inevitably occurs.
-There are more Tatars in Moscow than in Kazan.
-11 million Russians live in Ukraine, 700 thousand in Latvia, 600 thousand in Estonia, etc. Millions of Chinese live in Indonesia, the Philippines, and Malaysia.
-There is such a phenomenon as diaspora, that is, a significant group of representatives of a particular ethnic group living outside their indigenous territory.
+More Tatars live in Moscow than in Kazan.
+There are 11 million Russians in Ukraine, 700,000 in Latvia, 600,000 in Estonia, and so on.
+Millions of Chinese live in Indonesia, the Philippines, and Malaysia.
+There is such a thing as diaspora, that is, a significant group of representatives of a particular nationality living outside their indigenous territory.

 Nation